 Care for Your Relationship

 Dealing with grief can be hard on a relationship.
 Even when you are sad, it is important to spend time with your partner and care for your relationship.
-You can keep it simple, but take time to focus on each other.
+You can keep it simple–take some time each week to eat together or go for a walk together.
+Talk about how you feel and listen to each other.
+Take time to focus on each other.

 Slow Down

-Avoid major changes, such as moving or changing jobs, for a few months.
-It is tempting to think a big change can help your grief, but it often adds more stress to your life and makes grief worse.
+If possible, avoid major life changes, such as moving or changing jobs, for a few months.
+It is tempting to think a big change can help your grief, but it often adds more stress to your life.

 Hold Each Other

 Sometimes when you are sad all you want to do is cry and be held.
-That is okay, and it is normal.
-Intimacy may be difficult.
-But know that you love each other even while you grieve.
+That is okay.
+Intimacy may be difficult for a while.
+Remember that you love each other even while you grieve.

 Do Not Blame Each Other

 Remember that no one is to blame for your loss.
 Now is not the time to bring up old arguments or past hurts.
-And do not tell your partner they love your baby less than you do.
+Each of you love your baby and is hurting after your loss, even if you show your grief in different ways.

 Have fun